jesusoviedo/lus-laboris-py/src/processing/README.md

 # Local mode with Phoenix Local (docker network)
 # Make sure to start Phoenix beforehand to avoid timeout warnings (the process will still run successfully)
+# Note: The monitoring_default network is automatically created by Docker Compose when you run
+#       'docker-compose up' in the services/monitoring directory.
+If not explicitly defined,
+#       Docker Compose creates a network named <directory>_default (e.g., monitoring_default).
 docker run --rm \
   --network=monitoring_default \
   -v "${DATA_DIR}:/app/data" \